Background pattern

 • Use each needle and syringe only once.

-1. This medicine must be at room temperature before injection.
-Remove it from the refrigerator about 30 minutes before use.
+1. This medicine should be at room temperature before injection.
+Take it out of the refrigerator approximately 30 minutes before use.

 1. Wash your hands.